Table of Contents

 Though each separation method has a role in the livestock industry waste management, the decanter centrifuge is the most durable, cost-effective long-term solution.

 A manure centrifuge separates manure solids from the water using high centrifugal forces over 3,000 Gs.
 The solids are heavier and settle out to the rotating bowl wall.

 The relatively lighter water stays in the center and flows out the liquid end.
 The rotating conveyor scrapes the manure solids to the solids' end of the bowl.

 It is important to note that most Phosphorus is bound to the solids and therefore ends up the separated solids.
 About 50% of the Nitrogen is retained in the liquid manure.

-The introduction of some chemical flocculant enhances the separation process allowing for smaller particles, less than 50 µm to be separated.
+Introducing some chemical flocculants enhances the separation process, allowing smaller particles, less than 50 µm, to be separated.